 - The HVAC’s air filter should be replaced after cleaning the ducts

-When it comes down to the technical aspect of cleaning HVAC ducts, it is better to leave it to professionals.
+When it comes down to the technical aspect of cleaning air ducts, it is better to leave it to professionals.
 Some of the tools required for the job are expensive, which you may not have lying around in your garage.
 Also, a wrong cleaning process may damage the ducts, necessitating costly repairs.